This functionality is implemented using Javascript. It cannot work without it, etc...

 Q: Where does War Child USA get its funding?

-War Child is proud to have earned the trust of its donors through responsible, transparent and effective management of the funds entrusted to us.
-Contributions come from private individuals, foundations, and corporations.
-We are proud to receive support from trusted international organizations like UNICEF and UNHCR, as well as across arts and entertainment.
+transparent, and effective management of the funds invested with us.
+Contributions come from private individuals, foundations, and corporations, as well as across arts and entertainment.

 Q: Who is behind War Child USA?